 Arrests in the West Bank

-Under the incitement and support of a hostile organization, the above-mentioned articles detail the actions with which Palestinians are accused of incitement:
+Under the incitement and support of hostile organization, the above mentioned articles detail the actions with which Palestinians are accused of incitement:

 - Attempting, orally or otherwise, to influence public opinion in the Area in a manner which may harm public peace or public order.